NUbots/NUgan/README.md

 This work is based on the work by [Zhu, Park, et al.](https://arxiv.org/pdf/1703.10593.pdf) along with the implementation at [junyanz's pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

+The pretrained base model was trained on public real images from [BitBots ImageTagger](https://github.com/bit-bots/imagetagger).

 ### Changes

 This CycleGAN maps semi-synthetic soccer field images to real soccer field images.
 It loads in paired segmentation and semi-synthetic images from [NUpbr](https://github.com/NUbots/NUpbr).
 It uses the segmentation images to create attention masks that replace the generated fake background with the original semi-synthetic background.

-The repository contains a pretrained base model that will map semi-synthetic soccer field images to real soccer field images.
-This model can then be fine-tuned to a specific field by training from the base model with a dataset of real images of a specific field.
-When training is run, without specifying to continue an existing fine-tuning trained model, the pretrained base will be loaded.
+The masked result is used as input to the discriminator.
+Since we only have masks for one direction, we cycle twice from the original semi-synthetic image and do no cycling on the output of the real to synthetic direction.
+The masked images are used for training, but for generating images from a trained model we recommend using the non-masked images.

 ### Prerequisites